isba1/SWAP/README.md

-# Swap_To_Sustain
+# Swap Wear Apparel Platform (SWAP)
-Group project, Swap to Sustain, for 115A
+Group project, for 115A